Hearing Impairments d(D)eaf

 What hearing induction loop systems are available at SOAS?

-The large lecture theatres at SOAS - BGLT, KLT, V111 and V211 have induction loop systems, and room G3 has an alternative infra-red system for which headsets are available.
+The large lecture theatres at SOAS - BGLT, KLT, DLT and all rooms in the PWW have induction loop systems, and room G3 has an alternative infra-red system for which headsets are available.
 There are portable loop systems at reception points throughout the school and others which can be borrowed for lectures/seminars in other rooms.
 Some students may need a radio microphone or other device.
 If so, please discuss this with the Student Disability Advisor.